Erioldoesdesign/erioldoesdesign/README.md

 - I grew up in a pub but I don't drink! 🍻
 - I love TTRPGS (table top role playing games) like Dungeons and Dragons.
 I play 1+ games per week! 🐉
 - I love video games and its one of my only 'vices'.
 I literally sunk 2 weeks of gameplay into my first FF7 run 🎮
-- I'm low key a practicing witch but haven't found a coven yet 🧹
-- I like boats ⛵